snordgren/fjord/fjord-compiler/README.md

 # fjord-compiler

+## Libraries
+The compiler uses Megaparsec, which is unfortunate given the dearth of resources for it, but its very similar to Parsec.

 ## Workflow
 The Fjord compiler primarily uses *golden testing*, where test input and expected output are stored as files.